MikaelUlvesjo/shelly/README.md

 -   invertSwitch: false, // invert the switch action.
 -   debugMode: true, // Set to false to enable switching of power.
 -   switchMode: true, // Set to true to swith power on and of based on price
 -   colorMode: true, // Set to true to change color on shelly plus plug s led from green to red based on price.
-Lowest price of the day will be green and highest price of the day will be red
+Lowest price of the day will be green and highest price of the day will be red.
+    // "Settings" -> "Led indicator color mode" have to be set to "switch"
 -   colors: ["0,100,0", "50,100,0", "100,50,0", "100,0,0"], //Colors used for shelly plus plug s led